Overview of Fishing in Colorado

 Step 5: Plan Your Meals

-As discussed earlier, preparing meals can significantly reduce your fishing trip expenses in Colorado.
-Plan your meals, and pack a cooler with food and drinks for your trip.
+As discussed earlier, preparing your own meals can significantly reduce your fishing trip expenses in Colorado.
+Plan your meals in advance, and pack a cooler with food and drinks for your trip.
 Don't forget to bring cooking supplies and utensils if you plan to cook at your accommodations or campsite.

 Step 6: Create an Itinerary